StigNygaard/lastfm-widgets/services/README.md

 ---

-## Option 1: Deno KV or in-memory (both variations Deno Deploy compatible)
+## Option 1: Deno KV or in-memory

-The default proxy-cache implementation used when deploying this project is Deno KV.
-Implementation is in `proxy-api.ts` and the cache state is held in a key-value database.
+The default Deno proxy-cache implementation used when deploying this project is using Deno KV.
+Implementation is in `proxy-api.ts` and the cache state is by default held in a key-value database (Deno KV).
-Alternatively, you can choose to use in-memory cache (_also_ implemented in `proxy-api.ts`).
+Alternatively, you can configure it to use in-memory cache instead.
 KV is generally to be preferred when possible, but there are monthly read and write limits for KV-values if you are hosting on, for example, Deno Deploy.
-And if the limits become a problem, the in-memory implementation is good to have as a fallback option.
+And if the limits become a problem, the in-memory variant is good to have as a fallback option.

 Also, KV is still considered an 'in development' technology.
 But it has existed for a while and seems reliable – at least for non-critical use.